mautic/documentation/en/plugins/vtiger_crm.md

 If you don't have a vTiger CRM account yet, [create it](https://www.vtiger.com/).

+**Warning** The cloud Vtiger instances have the _Leads_ module disabled by default.
+This will cause error message `Permission to perform the operation is denied` on plugin edit form.
+Enable the _Leads_ module and the plugin load the custom field mapping form.

 ## Authenticate the vTiger plugin

 To authenticate the Mautic plugin to be able to communicate with vTiger CRM you'll need these credentials: